 The Mitteldeutsche Rundfunk (MDR) is a public broadcaster in central Germany.
-Founded in 1991, MDR has 2,100 employees and is a member of the ARD, a joint organisation of Germany’s regional public-service broadcasters.
-It broadcasts news, information, education and entertainment over television, radio and the Internet podcasts.
+Founded in 1991, MDR employs 2,100 staff and is a member of the ARD, a joint organization of Germany’s regional public service broadcasters.
+MDR broadcasts news, information, education, and entertainment over television, radio, and Internet podcasts.

-The tension rises!
-The second round of ski jumping at the Nordic World Ski Championships is entering its final phase.
-Only one jumper remains to determine the final champion.
-The crowd is drawing its breath, the trainer gives the start signal, and the last ski jumper takes off – suddenly the connection to the live broadcast is interrupted, leaving thousands of fans hanging, angry and frustrated with the broadcaster.
+The tension rises as the second round of ski jumping at the Nordic World Ski Championships enters its final phase.
+Only one jumper remains before the champion is crowned.
+The crowd holds their breath as the trainer gives the start signal.
+The last ski jumper takes off – all of a sudden the connection to the live broadcast is interrupted.
+Thousands of fans are left hanging.
+Anger and frustration at the broadcaster begins to grow.

-MDR often provides live broadcasts over outdoor sports events, political events, concerts and so on, during which interruptions are unacceptable.
-While stutters can be annoying, Interruptions for just a few seconds can be catastrophic, and could seriously affect viewer satisfaction and MDR’s reputation.
-This is all the more important when the event is broadcast exclusively by the station.
+MDR often provides live broadcasts at outdoor sporting venues, political events, concerts and so on.
+During which, interruptions like the example above are unacceptable.
+While stutters can be annoying, interruptions for just a few seconds can be a disaster.
+These can then result in serious damage to viewer satisfaction and MDR’s reputation.
+This is even more important when the station is the event’s exclusive broadcaster.

-In the initial stages of planning, MDR decided to look for a router solution with failover capability to improve reliability and security.
-This solution must be flexible enough to support outdoor broadcast deployment and user needs.
+In the first stages of planning, MDR decided to look for a router solution capable of failover to improve reliability and security.
+In addition, this solution must be flexible enough to support outdoor broadcast deployments and user needs.
 It must also be compatible with alternative forms of connectivity in the event that wired connection is not available.
-“Especially in the current business there is the problem of the short-term provision of Internet connections,” explains Uwe Schumann, employee of the transmission systems and networks department at MDR.
+“Especially in the current business there is the problem of the short-term provision of Internet connections,” explains Uwe Schumann, employee of the Transmission Systems and Networks Department at MDR.
 “The providers require a considerable lead time of at least three to six weeks to provide the connections.
 Therefore, we were looking for a solution that would allow us to make capacities available in a timely manner.”

-In order to give the viewers and listeners of the MDR an optimal live feeling during outside broadcasts a stable connection is essential.
-With Peplink’s router solutions, the broadcaster can bundle all available bandwidths and thus ensure reliable data transmission at all times.
-One of MDR’s project goals was to be able to offer a central bonding solution for the entire MDR group of companies, including the subsidiaries.
-In the future, these subsidiaries should operate their own routers and manage them independently.
 “The integration of the Peplink devices and the bundled bandwidth in combination with the existing transmission systems guarantees that maximum reliability is achieved in the transmission of live recordings,” says Uwe Schumann.
-“The router solutions support us in various application scenarios, for example in the area of audio over IP for radio broadcasting, where actual live transmissions take place into the current program, online reporting or the transfer of contributions and raw material between the outside broadcasting location and the headquarters.
+“The router solutions support us in various application scenarios, for example in the area of audio over IP for radio broadcasting, where actual live transmissions take place into the current program, online reporting or the transfer of contributions and raw material between the outdoor broadcasting location and the headquarters.
 We can easily manage the solutions via the multi-client capable management platform InControl2 and with the managed service from Peplink we also save time and money.”